Reiya24/Dumbways-DO-B14---Reiya-Tenggara/stage1/hari6.md

 kita akan mencoba mendeploy aplikasnya lagi tetapi di branch yang baru, kita dapat edit seperti biasa, lalu sebelum commit, pilih checkbox " Create a new branch for this commit and start a pull request.
-Learn more about pull requests. " lalu isikan nama branch baru setelah itu klik propose change
+Learn more about pull requests. " lalu isikan nama branch baru, setelah itu klik propose change
 ![image](https://user-images.githubusercontent.com/36489276/203032162-726a1d33-a2a4-4f1e-94a6-2386b1a87b49.png)